-Despite codes of ethics and codes of conduct being increasingly part of most businesses’ cultural management strategy, they remain ineffective because hotlines simply don’t work.
-We now have 20 years of field research to show that employees don’t use them because they are either afraid that raising issues will impact negatively on them or they believe that nothing will change so why bother.
+Codes of ethics and codes of conduct are increasingly part of most businesses’ cultural management strategy.
+Despite this, they remain ineffective because hotlines simply don’t work.
+There is now 20 years of field research to show that employees don’t use them.
+They are often afraid that raising issues will impact negatively on them.
+Or they believe that nothing will change – so why bother?

-1. Insisting the top team participate in any speak up initiative as their behaviour is the loudest message around the safety of raising concerns
+- Insist that the top team participate in any speak-up initiative.
+The behaviour of management gives the loudest message around the safety of raising concerns.

-2. Appeal to personal identity: Most people have a strong self-concept and self-identity that they are ethical.
+- Appeal to personal identity.
+Most people have a strong self-concept and self-identity that they are ethical.
 Employees rarely self-identify as part of the problem.
-Appealing to employees’ sense of personal identity is, therefore, a powerful lever for behaviour change
+That’s why appealing to employees’ sense of personal identity is a powerful lever for behaviour change.

-3. Build life Skills – values conflicts are inevitable, so forewarning employees to be alert to other stakeholder perspectives and the contextual pressures surrounding them will help offset defaulting to an “automatic pilot” decision making cultural norm
+- Build life skills.
+Values conflicts are inevitable, so forewarn employees to be alert to other stakeholder perspectives.
+Also, notify them of the contextual pressures surrounding them.
+These actions will help offset defaulting to an auto-pilot decision-making cultural norm.

-4. Train managers and employees in “speak up” skills to enable a shared organisational language around risk as a prerequisite to a speak up culture
+- Train managers and employees in speak-up skills.
+Enabling a shared language around risk is a prerequisite to a speak-up culture.

-6. Peer to peer accountability: It is critical that managers and leaders hold each other accountable to model the appropriate behaviour.
+- Implement peer to peer accountability.
+Managers and leaders must hold each other accountable to model the appropriate behaviour.
 Insist managers at every level develop action plans for what this will look like in their areas.

-7. Embed in the organisation: What gets measured and rewarded, gets done.
-Align the existing reward and recognition systems to support the speak up cultural change program.
+- Embed in the company.
+What gets measured and rewarded, gets done.
+Align the existing reward and recognition systems to support the speak-up cultural change program.

-Ideally, speak up initiatives will be a cornerstone to your organisation living its stated values.
-Communicating in these positive terms and inviting employees to identify additional ways to raise issues that will work for them will build trust and restore confidence in the integrity of your Code of Conduct or Code of Ethics.
+Ideally, speak-up initiatives will be a cornerstone to your company living its stated values.
+Communicate in positive terms and invite employees to identify additional ways to raise issues that will work for them.
+These techniques will build trust and restore confidence in the integrity of your code of conduct or code of ethics.